hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 See [MindsDB Documentation](https://docs.mindsdb.com/) and [GoodData.CN Documentation](https://www.gooddata.com/developers/cloud-native/doc/) or [GoodData University](https://university.gooddata.com/page/gooddatacn) for further overview.

-## 3. Connect to GoodData FDW and import insights
+## 3. Connect to SQL gateway and import insights

-GoodData FDW is an exposed Postgres database that allows you to expose data from GoodData.CN and consume them by other data consumers.
+The gooddata-fdw service exposes Postgres database that allows you to import insights from GoodData.CN as foreign tables using Foreign Data Wrapper technology and consume them by other data consumers.
-To connect to GoodData FDW, I recommend using a database manager.
+I recommend using a database manager to connect to Postgres database.
 For the purpose of this demo [DBeaver](https://dbeaver.io/) was used.

-The GoodData FDW is accessible with the following settings:
+The Postgres is accessible with the following settings:
 * host: localhost
 * port: 2543
 * username: gooddata